skylar-anderson/DevStash/README.md

 Once you have recorded enough XHR's to be useful for your development and you are ready to begin using your cache, simply enter the following in your JS console:

-    $.DevStash.("load");  // Use local cache if the requested URL has been cached.
+    $.DevStash("load");  // Use local cache if the requested URL has been cached.

 Debugging DevStash.js